Riley Dodge: Later life

 On April 16, 2013, Dodge was hired at The University of Texas as a quality control quarterbacks coach.

-Dodge began his high school coaching career after being hired as the offensive coordinator and quarterbacks coach in February 2015, where he joined the varsity coaching staff at Flower Mound Marcus High School in Flower Mound, Texas.
-He led the Marauder offense for the 2015-2017 seasons where the team posted a combined record of 17-7.
-This included a final ranking of #23 in the state of Texas during the 2015-16 season.
-Two years after Dodge's departure, Flower Mound Marcus earned a 6A, District 6 regular season championship.
-In March 2016 he was arrested for charges of Driving While Intoxicated in Southlake, Texas; his infant child was a passenger in the automobile.
+Dodge began his high school coaching career in February 2015, at Flower Mound Marcus High School in Flower Mound, Texas where he was hired as the offensive coordinator and quarterbacks coach.
+He guided the Marauder offense for three seasons (2015-2017) when the team posted a combined record of 17-7, and included a final state ranking of #23 in the Texas following the 2015-16 season.

-In April 2018, Dodge returned home to become the head coach of his alma mater, Southlake Carroll High School in Southlake, Texas.
+In April 2018, Dodge returned to Southlake to become the head coach of the Carroll football team.
 Dodge has led the Dragons to the state playoffs in every season since becoming the Carroll Head Coach and, in 2020, led the Dragons to the Texas UIL Class 6A Division 1 State Championship game.
 The Dragons finished as the 6A Division 1 state runner-up, beaten by his father's team, Austin Westlake, 52-34.
 In the 2021 campaign, Dodge led the Dragons to (14-1) record, losing to Duncanville in the semifinals of the 6A Division 1 state playoffs.